 This area is a pleasant and clean touristic spot; here, locals and foreigners alike can spend time enjoying the countries culture and history until late at night.

 This area has been extensively remodeled, it started in 2015 by Nayib Bukele, who at the time was the Mayor of San Salvador.
-Remodeling the downtown area was a top priority during his administration, and I can say for sure that he did a great job.
+Remodeling the district area was a top priority during his administration, and I can say for sure that he did a great job.

 You should visit this area because of its history and to get a better understanding of Salvadoran history and culture.